ipfs/kubo/docs/config.md

 ### `DNS.MaxCacheTTL`

-Maximum duration entries are valid in the cache.
+Maximum duration entries are valid in the DoH cache.

-This allows to cap the Time-To-Live suggested by the DNS response.
-This includes resolution of DNSLink captured by the custom resolver URLs.
+This allows to cap the Time-To-Live suggested by the DNS response ([RFC2181](https://datatracker.ietf.org/doc/html/rfc2181#section-8)).
+If present, the upper bound is applied to DoH resolvers in [`DNS.Resolvers`](#dnsresolvers).

+Note: This does NOT work with OS-level resolver.
+To make this a global setting, add `.` entry to `DNS.Resolvers` first.

 **Examples:**
 * `"5m"` DNS entries are kept for 5 minutes or less.